 The Airport/Airways Bureau oversees all aspects concerning state involvement in the public and private airport and airways system in Montana.
-The bureau owns, operates and maintains 15 public use airports, 23 Non-directional Beacons (NDBs) for navigation, and 68 air-to-ground radios in the state.
+The bureau owns, operates and maintains 16 public use airports and 68 air-to-ground radios in the state.
 Additionally, the bureau inspects all public use airports, creates an aeronautical chart and directory, and provides individual and communities with engineering and technical assistance/advice.
 The Bureau owns and operates the Yellowstone Airport located at West Yellowstone.
-This seasonal airport receives scheduled air service (presently by SkyWest Airlines) from June 1 through September 30.
+This seasonal airport receives scheduled air service (presently by SkyWest Airlines) from May 9 through October 13.
 The airport is the base for the U.S. Forest Service Interagency Fire Control Center which provides smokejumpers and retardant aircraft for land surrounding the Park and southwestern Montana.

 Safety and Education Bureau